paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 The above command will give an output like ->
 	`/usr/bin/chsh ; /usr/bin/gpasswd; /usr/bin/pkexec; /usr/bin/sudo; /usr/bin/passwd,.. etc.`

-Navigating to this directory, and observing, let's say "sudo" using ls-alh, you will see ->
+Navigating to this directory, and observing, let's say "sudo", then using ls-alh, you will see ->
 	`-rwsr-xr-x   root   root    140944   _date_  sudo`
 Here, the 's' in place of 'x' determines the SUID bit.
 Logically, anyone who runs the _sudo_ file has the priv of a root user -- which becomes an attack vector IF an application -- which needs access to /etc/shadow file to successfully complete their task -- can be hijacked.